UCB-CyberSecurity-Cohort5/elk-stack-project-NMM4/README.md

 | ELK-SERVER    | Yes, Port 5601      | 13.64.49.179         |

 ### Elk Configuration
+-_What is the main advantage of automating configuration with Ansible?_
 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it minimizes configuration errors.
-- _TODO: What is the main advantage of automating configuration with Ansible?_ answered above.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- First, install docker.io to the remote server
+- _First, install docker.io to the remote server_
-- Second, install python3_pip
+- _Second, install python3_pip_
-- Third, since Elk required more memory, increased the virtual memory
+- _Third, since Elk required more memory, increased the virtual memory_
-- Fourth, download and launch the Elk container, which downloads the Elk docker container
+- _Fourth, download and launch the Elk container, which downloads the Elk docker container_

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.